micklove/aws-util/README.md

-# AWS S3 util test
+# AWS S3 util test class

 Simple java project, to test uploading a file to S3 with...